-The BA Business Administration program was launched in 1996 with a solid foundation of cooperation by the University of Pécs, Hungary and Middlesex University, UK.
+The BA Business Administration program (today: BSc in Business Administration and Management) was launched in 1996 with a solid foundation of cooperation by the University of Pécs, Hungary and Middlesex University, UK.
 Since then, the MSc in Management and Leadership and MSc in Business Development programs have built upon the quality and excellence of both of these prime examples of Hungarian and British institutions of higher education.
-The BA Business Administration was changed to BSc in Business Administration and Management in accordance with the terminology of the national legislation.